 As soon as you add a few components that up the complexity, such as additional languages, integrations with other systems or e-commerce functionality, an experienced, expert developer is quickly worth the price.

-The price ranges from tens to hundreds of thousands
+The website price ranges from tens to hundreds of thousands

 WordPress websites are made on a truly grand scale: from hobbyist blogs to highly sophisticated, wide-ranging implementations requiring substantial expertise.